 - Baleful Polymorph: Skreech Verminking is capable of casting the Dreaded Thirteenth Spell, which kills enemies and transforms them into Skaven under his control.

 A powerful but paranoid Grey Seer, Thanquol manipulates those around him wherever possible.
 In battle, Thanquol rides on the back of the massive mutant Rat Ogre Bonerippa, unleashing powerful magic against those who deny his greatness.

 - Back from the Dead: Despite being implied to have been killed offscreen The End Times: Archaon, Thanquol comes back in Age of Sigmar, alive and well.
 Boneripper too, although that's to be expected.
 After all, it is unthinkable to kill Thanquol and Boneripper off after they just received a new model in End Times: Thanquol.

-- Fire-Breathing Weapon: Boneripper can be armed with Warpfire Projectors that fire sheets of flame, or Warpfire Braziers that trail green flame at close range.
+- Fire-Breathing Weapon: Boneripper can be armed with Warpfire Projectors that fire sheets of flame or with Warpfire Braziers that trail green flame at close range.

-- Legacy Character: This particular incarnation of Boneripper is only the latest in a series of rat ogres created specifically to serve as Thanquol's bodyguards which are all named Boneripper.
+- Legacy Character: This particular incarnation of Boneripper is only the latest in a series of rat ogres created specifically to serve as Thanquol's bodyguards, all of which are named Boneripper.

 - Multi-Armed and Dangerous: This incarnation of Boneripper has a total of four arms.